Akashparihar470/asos-clone/README.md

 # Project_Objective:

-Our objective is to replicate the original site with all the functionalities and design elements.
-We aim to create the best clone of the website using the skills we have learnt through Masai School.
+My objective is to replicate the original site with all the functionalities and design elements.
+My aim to create the best clone of the website using the skills we have learnt through Masai School.

 Tools & Technology:

-# We used the following softwares:
+# I used the following softwares:

 VS Code - To write HTML,CSS and JavaScript code.
 GitHub Desktop - To maintain the Git repository.
 Microsoft Edge,Google Chrome & Mozilla Firefox - To check the functionality and output of the code.
 Languages:

-# We wrote the code in the following languages:
+# I wrote the code in the following languages:

-HTML - We used HTML to give the basic structure to our webpages.
+HTML - I used HTML to give the basic structure to my webpages.
-CSS - We used CSS to give style properties to our webpages.
+CSS - I used CSS to give style properties to my webpages.
-JavaScript - We used JavaScript to give dynamic and functional abilities to our webpages.
+JavaScript - I used JavaScript to give dynamic and functional abilities to my webpages.
-CLI - We used CLI to commit changes to our repository.
+CLI - I used CLI to commit changes to my repository.